rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ### Scenario 4 – One to one messaging

 This scenario simulates publishing messages from one client to another.
 Consider a use case where a user can unlock their car from a mobile app.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario4-request-response)

+### Scenario 5 – Route and enrich messages published on a topic to the built-in-endpoint

+This scenario showcases how to configure route to send filtered messages from broker to the built-in Event Hubs endpoint.
+This scenario also uses routing query and message enrichments which are existing IoT Hub message routing capabilities.
+Consider a use case where one needs to identify location of vehicles.
+For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario1-broker-messages-routing).

 ## Topic Spaces